zhangbaozhe/CSC3170-Project/README.md

 ## Run in a docker container (recommended)

 We use docker environment to run the code.
-The docker image can be found at [somewhere]().
+The docker image can be found at [OneDrive](https://cuhko365-my.sharepoint.com/:u:/g/personal/119010421_link_cuhk_edu_cn/EUk24NcJt2ZGg4knjibpTfEB5BShSzt3ROC186z7NPdGPA?e=RjzdGR).
 Please download it and unzip it using

 ```bash
 $ tar -zxvf image.tar.gz